ListenOne1/cse212-final-project/LL/contact.md

 ### Contact

-For question or comments, please send them to
+For question or comments, please send them to me.

 Shih Chen Lee